-- History: Coinbase was founded in 2012 and is the most popular crypto currency exchange worldwide
+- History: Coinbase was founded in 2012 and is the world's most popular cryptocurrency exchange

-- Simple: Coinbase is known and loved for its easy to use interface
+- Easy: Coinbase is known and loved for its easy to use user interface

-- Regulated: Coinbase is one of the few crypto currency exchanges that's regulated
+- Regulated: Coinbase is one of the few cryptocurrency exchanges that is regulated

 - Insurance: Client funds are insured and segregated

-- Deposit methods: credit/debit card, bank transfer and PayPal for US customers
+- Deposit methods: Credit / Debit Card, Wire Transfer and PayPal for US customers

-- Tradable crypto currency: Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic.
+- Tradable cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic.
 Litecoin, 0x and more coming

-Do you need help with setting up a Coinbase account?
+Do you need help setting up a Coinbase account?
 Just read our guide.

-Now the first step is done and you are ready for your first crypto currencies.
-But you might ask yourself, where do I find IOTA on Coinbase now?
-IOTA itself is not directly available at Coinbase.
-To get IOTA you first have to buy Bitcoin or Ethereum on Coinbase and then send these coins to a stock exchange to buy IOTA with BTC or ETH.
+Now the first step is done and you are ready for your first cryptocurrencies.
+But you may be wondering where can I find IOTA on Coinbase?
+IOTA itself is not available to buy directly from Coinbase.
+To get to IOTA, you first need Bitcoin or Ethereum on Coinbase and then send these coins to an exchange to buy IOTA with BTC or ETH.

-The fastest way to purchase BTC or ETH on Coinbase
+The fastest way to buy BTC or ETH on Coinbase

-- Go to the buy/sell page in your account.
+- Go to the Buy / Sell page on your account.

 - Add a payment method to your Coinbase account.

-- You can now choose between different payment methods: credit card payment or bank transfer.
-One factor that is important when deciding is how urgently you need your coins.
-A bank transfer has lower deposit fees, but it takes between 2 and 5 days until your cryptocurrency is credited to your Coinbase account.
+- You can now choose between different payment methods: credit card payments or bank transfer.
+One factor to consider when making a decision is how badly you need your coins.
+A bank transfer has lower deposit fees, but it takes between 2 and 5 days for your cryptocurrencies to be credited to your Coinbase account.

-- Option 2: You can deposit money with a credit or debit card.
-You pay a fee of about 3%, but receive your coins directly.
+- Option 2: You can deposit funds with a credit or debit card.
+You pay a fee of around 3%, but receive your coins directly.

-Both methods are easy to use and ensure that your money lands safely on your Coinbase account.
+Both methods are easy to perform and ensure that your money lands safely in your Coinbase account.
 After the deposit you will receive an email informing you when your deposit was successful.

-- Once your account is loaded, select Bitcoin or Ethereum in the “Buy / Sell” section.
+- Once your account is funded, select Bitcoin or Ethereum in the “Buy / Sell” section.

-- Enter the amount for which you would like to buy Bitcoin, for example.
+- Enter the amount for which you want to buy Bitcoin, for example.

-- Choose the currency wallet you deposited in as your payment method (in this example we used EUR).
+- As the payment method, select the currency wallet you have deposited into (in this example we used EUR).

-- Complete your order by clicking on "Confirm purchase".
+- Complete your order by clicking "Confirm Purchase".

-Do you want to buy crypto currencies on Coinbase even cheaper?
+Do you want to buy cryptocurrencies even cheaper on Coinbase?

 Then take a look at our Coinbase Guide.
-Here we show you how you can send your funds to the subsidiary Coinbase Pro with a little more effort.
-On Coinbase Pro you can save money with every single purchase, trade or sending of Coins.
+Here we show you how you can transfer your funds to the subsidiary with a little more effort Coinbase Pro can send.
+On Coinbase Pro you can save fees on every single purchase, trade or sending of coins.

-Once you have successfully purchased Ethereum or Bitcoin on Coinbase, you are ready for the next step.
+Once you have successfully bought Ethereum or Bitcoin on Coinbase, you are ready for the next step.

-Because IOTA does not use block chain and is based on its own unique tangle technology, you must use a wallet that has been specifically designed for IOTA storage.
+Since IOTA does not use blockchain and is based on its own unique Tangle technology, you will need to use a wallet specially designed for IOTA storage.
 We recommend that you use the official GUI wallet.
-Do you need help with the setup?
-We have published a special article that shows you all the steps.
+Do you need help setting it up?
+We have a special article published that shows you all the steps.

-By now you should have Ethereum or Bitcoin set up on Coinbase and your IOTA wallet.
-Now is the time to set up your crypto currency exchange account so that you can trade Bitcoin or Ethereum against IOTA coins.
-The most popular crypto currency exchange in the world and for IOTA is Binance.
-We do not believe that you can do anything wrong with Binance and therefore recommend the exchange.
+By now you should have set up Ethereum or Bitcoin on Coinbase and your IOTA wallet.
+Now is the time to set up your cryptocurrency exchange account so you can trade Bitcoin or Ethereum for IOTA coins.
+The most popular cryptocurrency exchange in the world and for IOTA is Binance.
+We don't believe that you can go wrong with Binance and therefore recommend the exchange to you.

-- Easy to operate: The exchange has received much praise for being simple and straightforward.
+- Easy to handle: The swap has received a lot of praise for being simple and straightforward.

-- Customer Support: Binance has invested in multilingual support.
+- Customer support: Binance has invested in multi-language support.